Phongle7595/8weekSQLChallenge/README.md

 # 8weekSQLChallenge
-Series of 8 SQL case study
+Series of 8 SQL case study.
+This repository contains my solution for the case studies.